projectneodrive/efficiency-frontier/README.md

 This graph allow to compare the different mean of transportation between them on the kwh/100km basis.

+The energy is computed as potential energy in the tank / battery ( 1l of gasoline = ~ 9.1 kwh) and the efficiency of the engine / drivetrain is estimated.

 The script use a simplified model that account for a drag and rolling losses.

 Beware that this is a theoretical upper bound with approximate value.